BigPolarBear1/Factorization_new/README.md

 Wait wait, it can't be this easy.
 I.e if we have the quadratic coefficient 148.. so one square is 148^2 ... then we can just take 3 * 5 * 7, aka 105 .. and figure out the congruence where x*105 = 148^2 mod N????????????
 So as long as the x solution to that congruence is in the factor base, we have a smooth?
 So just complete congruence to find smooths instead of logarithmic sieving and shit? hmm

+AAAAAAAAAAAAAAAH.
+Why did I waste the entire weekend implementing logarithmic sieving when its a fucking linear problem that can be solved with linear congruences. aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaah.
+Oh well.
+Guess that buys people a few more extra days until shit hits the fan.